De’Longhi Dedica Arte Espresso Machine Review

 Updated on

 The De’Longhi Dedica Arte Espresso Machine is a compact manual coffee machine with a steam wand, that gives you the power to brew espresso, black coffee, as well as milk-based drinks like a latte or cappuccino.
-And if you were interested in getting one, you'll be thrilled to hear you can save £50 on Amazon right now in the Early Black Friday sales.

 At only 15cm wide, the Dedica is ideal for small kitchens limited in space, meaning you can still get that authentic barista experience without sacrificing your countertop for a large machine.
 Depending on where you shop and the Dedica design you go for, you can pick up this nifty manual coffee machine for sub-£250, which is a more affordable option than some automatic bean-to-cup machines.